nushackers/nushackers-site/content/post/2009-03-27-podcast-episode-0-recorded-release-pending.md

 ---
-layout: post
-title: "[Podcast] Episode 0 recorded; release pending."
-date: 2009-03-27 23:41
 author: dwu
+categories:
+- Featured
+- Headline
+- Podcast
 comments: true
-categories: [Featured, Headline, Podcast]
+date: 2009-03-27T00:00:00Z
+title: '[Podcast] Episode 0 recorded; release pending.'
+url: /2009/03/27/podcast-episode-0-recorded-release-pending/
 ---

 After some difficulty finding a recording venue and some hours of figuring out a reasonable setup, five linuxNUSers (icedwater, ruiwen, dqminh, aaronstevensonle, dwu) finally got around to recording the raw premier episode of the linuxNUS podcast.
 Discussed on the record were:
 - why TCC Circular Road rocks (and Geek Terminal does not)
 - past and future FOSS events in Singapore